pridirenzo/programming-iii-practices/README.md

-# practicas-PIII
+# Programming III practices
-## practicas de PIII [UTN] - 2024
-- 1 solución con proyecto de tipo consola (pooSolution)
+- 1 solution with a console app project (pooSolution)
-- 1 solución con proyecto de tipo consola y proyecto de tipo WebApi (consoleSolution)
+- 1 solution with a console app project and a ASP.NET CORE Web API project (consoleSolution)